Azure/missionlz/.devcontainer/README.md

     Remote-Containers: Reopen in Container
     ```

-    The container will build on your machine.
+    > **NOTE:** The container will build on your machine.
 The first build may take several minutes; the `Reopen in Container` command will be much faster after the initial container build, and VS Code will prompt you if the container needs to be rebuilt when the `Dockerfile` or container configuration settings have changed.

+    When logged into the devcontainer's terminal, the working directory changes to `vscode@missionlz-dev:/workspaces/missionlz$`

 1. (*Optional*) If you'd like to interact with the devcontainer's terminal from another terminal other than VS Code's built in terminal, you can use the `docker exec` command.